Introduction to Saving for Retirement

 Ways to get retirement income

-The basic state pension is a weekly pension from the Government, currently £110.15 per week, provided you've worked at least 30 qualifying years.
+The flat rate state pension is a weekly pension from the Government, currently £203.85 per week, provided you've worked at least 35 qualifying years.

 A pension provided by your employer.
 'Final salary' schemes, which pay a pension based on your years of service, are an attractive, but dying breed, while 'money purchase' schemes are similar to personal pensions.
 You receive tax benefits on the money you pay in.